A Message From

 President Thomas J. Schwarz

-I am pleased to present the Purchase College Catalog for 2013–2015, which provides information on our academic programs, courses, faculty, and facilities, as well as the academic policies that will govern the college during the next two years.
+I am pleased to present the Purchase College Catalog for 2016–18, which provides information on our academic programs, courses, faculty, facilities, and the academic policies that will govern the college during the next two years.
 I hope you will enjoy this opportunity to investigate fully the variety and vitality of opportunities at Purchase College: the distinctive combination of programs in the liberal arts and sciences and the performing and visual arts, complemented by our impressive campus facilities and resources.

 Purchase College is built upon a three-school academic structure:

 The School of the Arts administers the programs in arts management and entrepreneurship in the arts and includes the Conservatory of Dance, Conservatory of Music, Conservatory of Theatre Arts, and School of Art+Design.
 The degrees offered are the BA, BS (in visual arts), BFA, MusB, MA, MM, and MFA.
 Postbaccalaureate performers certificates and post-master’s artist diplomas in music are also offered, along with several minors and more than 100 courses in the arts for students in all disciplines.

 The School of Liberal Arts and Sciences encompasses the School of Film and Media Studies, the School of Humanities, and the School of Natural and Social Sciences.
 The degrees offered are the BA, BS, BFA (in film), and MA (in art history).
 An extensive array of minors are available to students in all disciplines.
 A premedical studies program is also offered for students interested in applying to medical, dental, and veterinary schools.

 - School of Liberal Studies & Continuing Education